curzon01/lib_mysqludf_mqtt/README.md

 <dl>
 <dt><code>server</code>   String</dt>
 <dd>Specifying the server to which the client will connect.
-It takes the form protocol://host:port.
+It takes the form "protocol://host:port".
 Currently protocol must be tcp or ssl.
-For host, you can specify either an IP address or a host name.
+For host, you can specify either an IP address or a host name.<br>
 For instance, to connect to a server running on the local machines with the default MQTT port, specify <code>tcp://localhost:1883</code>.</dd>
 <dt><code>username</code> String</dt>
 <dd>Username for authentification or <code>NULL</code> if unused</dd>